Fran Kirby: England forward ruled out of World Cup with injury as crisis grows

 Chelsea and England forward Fran Kirby was injured against West Ham in the Continental Cup semi-finals on February 9; nearly three months on the club have announced she will require surgery which will sideline her for 'a significant period'

-England's Fran Kirby is out of the World Cup after confirming she will require surgery on an injury sustained almost three months ago.
+England's Fran Kirby is out of the World Cup after confirming she will require surgery on a knee injury sustained almost three months ago.

 Kirby has not played for Chelsea or England since she was forced off with a knee injury in the Continental Cup semi-final win over West Ham on February 9, and will now miss the remainder of the current WSL season as her club chase a fourth consecutive league title.